 Availability of fresh clean water has to be the highest priority when it comes to preparedness.

 We live in the country because we like the fresh air lifestyle, and in particular, enjoy our own forested habitat, garden space, and having our own water supply.
 Not having water for a brief interval proved to be a temporary inconvenience.
 But it was enough to shake us out of our comfort zone and begin seeking better ways to prepare for future incidents that might be more serious and last longer.

 Our Well Pump is not Working AGAIN!

 So... like we said in the beginning, our well did go out a second time, in just 19 months after the last major "heart replacement surgery" when we got a new pump.

 I turned on the faucet, and noticed the water pressure was unusually low.
 Uh-oh.
 I shouted to the family to not run the water, then turned it on again while running the water into a pitcher.
 Sure enough, before that gallon pitcher was full, the water stopped.
 Our son, Nikolai, had been showering so most of the last of the water in the pipes had already run out.
 Again..?

 This is too familiar and not so long ago.
 "How can our well have stopped working again, and so soon?!"
 (Asked in an incredulous... 'because it shouldn't be true.. surely it isn't', kind of tonality).

-Of course the “well” didn’t stop.
-Wells don’t usually run dry.
-It’s typically the pump, but this time it wasn’t the well pump either.
-It turns out that because the last used flexible black poly pipe instead of the stiff PVC of our first installing, that created a critical issue, especially given the depth of our particular well.
+Of course the "well" didn't stop.
+Wells don't usually run dry.
+It's typically that the power is off or the well pump is not working, but this time it wasn't the well pump either.
+It turns out that because the last plumber used flexible black poly pipe instead of the stiff PVC of our first installing, that created a critical issue, especially given the depth of our particular well.